ovaleanu/kubernetes/docs/kubefed_contrail.md

 kubefed-test             Active   9m22s
 ```

-Before creating the application objects, we need to enable the types we want to federate, like:
+Before creating the application objects, I need to enable the types I want to federate, like:

 `namespaces`
 `services`